 The information below links directly to the 'Primary' feed of the ParentInfo website.

-We produce the Safeguarding Newsletter to keep everyone informed about good practice and new developments.
-Safeguarding is a shared responsibility and the newsletter reflects the variety of work taking place across the school.
+We produce Safeguarding and E-safety Newsletters to keep everyone informed about good practice and new developments.
+Safeguarding is a shared responsibility and these newsletters reflect the variety of work taking place across the school.

-Safeguarding newsletters can be found on our newsletters page.
+Safeguarding and E-safety newsletters can be found on our newsletters page.